 The Lion's Tale

-The Lion's Tale (previously The Boy with the Lion) is a retelling of the story of Yvain, one of the Knights of the Round table.
+The Lion's Tale (first performed under the title The Boy with the Lion) is a retelling of the story of Yvain, one of the Knights of the Round table.
 Through this whirlwind adventure, Yvain learns - with the help of a Lion - that through our actions we become who we are.

 After slaying a knight to avenge his cousin, Yvain falls in love with the widow and subsequently marries her, helped to her hand by the lady's conniving handmaiden.
 Coaxed into continuing his knightly pursuits by his Round Table compatriots, Yvain is granted a year's leave from his wife.
 However, wrapped up in the glory of the tournaments, Yvain loses track of time and stays away too long.
 Driven mad by the grief of losing his wife's favor, Yvain rids himself of the vestiges of his previous life and takes refuge in a forest.
 There he saves a lion from a dragon, who becomes his ally against the world.